ros-controls/gazebo_ros2_control/README.md

 ## Add the gazebo_ros2_control plugin

-In addition to the transmission tags, a Gazebo plugin needs to be added to your URDF that actually parses the transmission tags and loads the appropriate hardware interfaces and controller manager.
+In addition to the `ros2_control` tags, a Gazebo plugin needs to be added to your URDF that actually parses the `ros2_control` tags and loads the appropriate hardware interfaces and controller manager.
 By default the `gazebo_ros2_control` plugin is very simple, though it is also extensible via an additional plugin architecture to allow power users to create their own custom robot hardware interfaces between `ros2_control` and Gazebo.